 Whole Spices – This holud pulao is mildly spiced with whole spices like cloves (laung), green cardamoms (hari elaichi), cinnamon (dalchini), and bay leaves (tejpatta).

-Dried Fruits & Nuts – Dry fruits and nuts like raisins and cashew nuts give a nice crunch to the otherwise soft pulao.
+Dried Fruits & Nuts like raisins and cashew nuts give a nice crunch to the otherwise soft pulao.

-Turmeric Powder (Holud) – It is traditionally added to give that bright yellow color to the polao.
-Turmeric is considered auspicious in Indian cooking and since this pulao is made for special occasions, it is a must-add.
+Turmeric Powder (Holud) – It is traditionally added to give the polao a bright yellow color.
+Turmeric is considered auspicious in Indian cooking, and since this pulao is made for special occasions, it is a must-add.

 Saffron – Lends a rich taste with a beautiful yellow hue to the rice.
 If it is not available, then skip it.